xyproto/cxx/README.md

 The target audience is programmers that don't want to fiddle with makefiles, cmake etc, but want to either try out a feature in C++20, learn modern C++ or create a demoscene demo or a game.

 As much as possible is auto-detected.
-As long as the right packages are installed, and includes are placed in the main source file, all dependencies, libraries and build flags should be handled automatically.
+As long as the right packages are installed, and includes are specified in the main source file, all dependencies, libraries and build flags should be handled automatically.
 If not, please file an issue.

-*CXX* provides a way to structure your C++ code, test and debug your source files.
+* CXX provides a way to structure your C++ code, test and debug your source files.
 It also makes it easy for Linux (or Homebrew) packagers to package your project, and for users to build and install it.

 If you're a long time C or C++ user and wish to write and distribute a C++ library, CMake might be a better fit.